vstanyshevskyy/obobruiko/content/articles_files/how-to-cope-with-uncertainty-three-cbt-techniques-to-reduce-worry-and-anxiety.md

       A bit of preparation or caution is wise – but constantly imagining worst-case scenarios deepens worry, narrows our experience, and drains energy.

+      ## What Psychology Suggests Instead

+      Cognitive Behavioral Therapy (CBT) is one of the most well-researched approaches for managing anxiety.
+Rather than trying to eliminate uncertainty – an impossible task – CBT helps people change how they relate to it.

+      Three CBT tools are especially helpful:

+      1. **Recognizing distorted thinking** –spotting how your mind exaggerates threats or interprets events negatively.

+      2. **Distinguishing helpful vs. unhelpful worry** –identifying worries that help solve problems versus those that trap you in loops.

+      3. **Gradually increasing tolerance for uncertainty** – practicing being in situations with unknown outcomes so the mind learns that ambiguity is manageable – and sometimes even positive.
 ---